 - Build your confidence - It’s true that practice makes perfect and that even means in the job search process.
 The more time you spend talking with contacts and presenting yourself as a professional, the better you will be at it.
 This will help you build confidence in talking about yourself which can in turn help you when you reach the interview or to make that next big contact in your network.

 - Improve your presentation - Practicing will help you improve your confidence and communication skills, but it will also help you improve your overall presentation to an employer.
 Networking contacts can give you good advice on your resume, your interview skills and the overall impression you leave.

-- Help you find a job! - This is, after all, your goal.
+- Help you find a date with job! - This is, after all, your goal.
 The more people you know and establish trusting relationships with, the more job opportunities you will know about.
 Many employers trust the people in their own network to give them advice on who to hire.
 According to the Bureau of Labor Statistics, networking accounts for 69% of annual job hires—now that’s a number that should convince you to start building your network today!